peutetre/Zanimo/README.markdown

-# Zanimo.js

-Zanimo.js is the promise based css3 transition library.
+# Zanimo.js - Promise based CSS3 transition

-Zanimo.js allows to chain transitions in a promise based way.
+Allows to chain transitions in a promise based way.
-It depends on Kris Kowal's [Q.js][] library.
+It depends on Kris Kowal's Q.js: https://github.com/kriskowal/q library.

 Zanimo.js is licensed under the terms of the MIT License.